PyDrocsid/cogs/moderation/mod/documentation.md

 ## `edit_ban`

 The .edit_ban command can be used to edit a ban.
-There are two subcommands:
+There are two subcommands.

+Required Permissions:

+- `ban`

 ### `reason`